Zack Short Player Props: Tigers vs. Marlins

-On Friday, Zack Short (coming off going 2-for-2) and the Detroit Tigers play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Zack Short (.375 on-base percentage in past 10 games, 81 points above season-long percentage), take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-He reached base in both of his plate appearances in his previous game against the Angels.
+He reached base in both of his plate appearances in his previous appearance against the Marlins.

 Zack Short Game Info & Props vs. the Marlins